 Bernadine Evaristo's novel Girl, Woman, Other is like poetry.
 So beautifully written, this book follows the lives and struggles of twelve different characters.
 Mostly women, black and British, they tell the stories of their families, friends and lovers, across the country and through the years.
 Winner of the Booker Prize, this book makes a sensational read.

-The Transgender Issue was published last year and it was very popular.
+The Transgender Issue was published in 2021 and it was very popular.
 In her first book, Faye looks at what it means to be transgender in the UK right now and offers a healthier conversation about British trans life.
 Take a look.

 Banana Yoshimoto's Kitchen was an instant hit in Japan when it was released in 1987.
 A bestseller for a number of years, it won two of Japan's most prestigious literary prizes.
 Kitchen tells two short stories about mothers, transsexuality, bereavement, kitchens, love and tragedy in contemporary Japan.
 A fan of Japanese culture?
 Check out this epic bestseller by Banana Yoshimoto.